kajal7392/component-library/README.md

 npm start
 ```

+# Live Demo

-## Open http://localhost:3000 to view the demo application.
+Open [this link](https://68ac2a236df1122d8b26167a--react-component-library-typescript.netlify.app/) to view the live Storybook demo of the React component library.

-## Open http://localhost:6006 to view component documentation.
+---

 ## 🎨 UI Enhancements